JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                                3 columns omitted
 ```

-Using `first` and `last` without number of rows will return a first/last `DataFrameRow` in the data frame.
+Using `first` and `last` without passing the number of rows will return a first/last
-`DataFrameRow` is a view into a single row of an `AbstractDataFrame`.
-It stores only a reference to a parent
+`DataFrameRow` in the data frame. `DataFrameRow` is a view into a single row of an
+`AbstractDataFrame`.
+It stores a reference to a parent
 `DataFrame` and information about which row and columns from the parent are selected.
 You can think of `DataFrameRow` as a `NamedTuple` that is mutable,
 i.e. allows to update the source data frame, which is often useful.